chayan-joshi/hello-world/README.md

-hi there! im chayan joshi. this is my first represitory
+hi there! im chayan joshi. this is my first repository.